hbajohr/time-based-photography/README.md

 ## Installation:

 Simply copy both files tbp_main.py and tbp_lib.py into a folder; open the main file in an editor, add the path info, and change the parameters.
 I might make a version with flags later, but I like to see the possible options.
+You will need to install the dependencies numpy and PIL.

 ## Description: